-The current classic version of beef stroganoff is made with strips of beef in a sauce containing onions, mushrooms and sour cream.
+The current classic version of the dish is made with strips of beef in a sauce containing onions, mushrooms, and sour cream.
 Traditionally, in Russia, it would be served with crisp, fried potato straws, but otherwise it is most commonly served with noodles or rice.

-I personally prefer to eat beef stroganoff with mashed potatoes, especially when cooking the dish with ground beef, but my kids prefer noodles in this case, so I stick to noodles most of the times.
+I personally prefer to serve it with mashed potatoes, especially when cooking the dish with ground beef, but my kids prefer noodles in this case, so I stick to noodles most of the times.

 Mushrooms: definitely fresh mushrooms, either cremini or white mushrooms.
 If you use button mushrooms, you can leave them whole or only halve them, they will look very pretty in the dish.

-I use only a small amount of smetana or sour cream, less than I saw in other recipes.
-I like it this way, I think it adds exactly the amount of smoothness to the beef stroganoff dish without making it too heavy.
+- I use only a small amount of smetana or sour cream, less than I saw in other recipes.
+I like it this way, I think it adds exactly the amount of smoothness to the dish without making it too heavy.

-The sour cream or smetana can be added to the dish at the end of the cooking process or directly at the table, a small dollop on each plate.
+- The sour cream or smetana can be added at the end of the cooking process or directly at the table, a small dollop on each plate.

-Stock: I use homemade stock, beef or chicken, mostly chicken.
+- I use homemade stock, beef, or chicken, mostly chicken.
 I almost always have chicken stock in the fridge or freezer.